 STORMWATER MODEL ORDINANCE FOR PINELANDS MUNICIPALITIES

 The following are a number of good-to-best options to provide greater stormwater management in your town’s stormwater ordinance.
-These options are provided in the attached model ordinance, created by Pinelands Preservation Alliance with review and input from Pinelands Commission staff and New Jersey Future.
+These options are provided in the attached model ordinance, created by Pinelands Preservation Alliance.

 SECTION II B.1 Hold a pre-plan meeting - Require a developer's engineer to meet with town's engineer prior to the development of final site plan designs and before submission to the town's pre-application process.
 This should be a strategy session to review opportunities to maximize the use of environmentally friendly stormwater management techniques and to incorporate green stormwater infrastructure or the use of non-structural techniques in every development project.

 SECTION IX Train Planning Board members – Provide the Planning Board with the knowledge and tools they need to understand what makes for a really good stormwater management plan.
 It will help the town address stormwater issues and will empower the planning board members when participating in the process.

 SECTION IV A.6 Apply stormwater management requirements even to minor development - This is not required today, but it is important that sites of less than one acre improve and manage stormwater as we get closer to build out of our communities.
 The cumulative impact of multiple minor development projects can exceed the impact of major development projects.

 SECTION IV A.1 Insist on non-structural stormwater management techniques - Planning at the beginning of a project is absolutely critical to achieve effective stormwater management by reducing the sources of runoff.
 Non-structural techniques provide this solution and low-impact/green stormwater infrastructure is both esthetically pleasing and economical when incorporated early on in the project design.